The contract and proposal software fields are so competitive that we see new tools developed almost every year.

 Since then, the app has evolved into one of the major digital signature solutions on the market, allowing its users to make use of custom templates, analytics, payment collection, and various CRM integrations.

-One thing you’ll instantly notice with Proposify, compared to it its alternatives, is its focus on the organizational side of things.
+One thing you’ll instantly notice with Proposify is its focus on the organizational side of things.

 Proposify also uses industry-leading encryption standards, making sure your data is secure and never disclosed to third parties.